 In February 2008, the owner of a 1998 Ford Explaorer in Georgia needed a new tire for his SUV and ended up buying a used one.
 When he was driving two weeks later, the tread suddenly separated from the tire.
 The Explorer went out of control and hit a motorcycle, killing its rider.
 An analysis of the used tire revealed that it was nearly 10 years old.

 More recently, an investigation into the cause of the accident that killed the actor Paul Walker revealed that the Porsche Carrera GT in which he was riding had nine-year-old tires.
 The California Highway Patrol noted that the tires' age might have compromised their drivability and handling characteristics, according to the Los Angeles Times.

-The incident illustrates not only the potential danger of buying a used tire but also the perils of aging tires — including those that have never spent a day on the road.
+These incidents illustrate not only the potential danger of buying used tires but also the perils of driving on aging tires — including those that have never spent a day on the road.

 For years, people have relied on a tire's tread depth to determine its condition.
 But the rubber compounds in a tire deteriorate with time, regardless of the condition of the tread.
 An old tire poses a safety hazard.

 For some people, old tires might never be an issue.
 If you drive a typical number of miles, somewhere around 12,000-15,000 miles annually, a tire's tread will wear out in three to four years, long before the rubber compound does.
 But if you only drive 6,000 miles a year, or have a car that you only drive on weekends, aging tires could be an issue.
 The age warning also applies to spare tires and "new" tires that have never been used but are old.